In My Opinion: Tableau 2019.1 Release

 Aidan: Enhanced Search, Data-Driven Alerts on Server, and Export to PowerPoint

 As an admin, enhancements to server always take the cake for me.
-With 2019.1, Tableau improves its interface in two ways: search/browse and subscriptions.
+With 2019.1, Tableau improves its interface in two ways: search/browse and alerts.
 We now get to see and search mixed content types on the same page, rather than filing through the project, workbook, and view tabs.
-With the new data-driven alert view, users can see all existing subscription schedules/alerts and easily add themselves to the list on that schedule by clicking “Add Me.”
+With the new data-driven alert view, users can see all existing alerts and easily add themselves to the list on that schedule by clicking “Add Me.”
 This may seem like a small change for the Tableau regular, but for a casual server viewer, this is way more intuitive!

 I’ve seen many users come up crafty workarounds to get their Tableau Vizzes out to PowerPoint; sure it was possible, but could be a hassle.
 Tableau saw these, too, and delivered on an option that is finally fuss-free.